 William didn’t forget the little township of Byaduk, the location of his late father’s property Werrangourt.
 He showed great interest in events at Byaduk where the people affectionately called him Willie.
 He was a supporter of the Byaduk Presbyterian Church and in 1905, he opened the Byaduk Mechanics Institute.
 He was thanked for his “kindly interest and practical sympathy’ during the construction of the building.
 In 1907, the pioneers of Byaduk gathered for a celebration and a photo.
 William sitting front right (below), was responsible for making the day happen.
 He was also a regular exhibitor at the annual Byaduk Flower Show.

-Probably William’s greatest contribution to Hamilton had its beginning around 1902 when William devised a plan for a reserve in central Hamilton known as Market Square.
-It had been reserved for the purpose of a saleyard but wasn’t used for that purpose had not happened and it became a neglected and something of an eyesore.
+Probably William’s greatest contribution to Hamilton had its beginning around 1902 when William devised a plan for a piece of land in central Hamilton known as Market Square.
+It had been reserved for the purpose of a saleyard but was never used for that and became something of an eyesore.
 William had a vision for Market Square to become a leisure and recreation ground.
 After much hard work lobbying and fundraising by Melville, the new recreation reserve was opened in September 1909.
 William paid for the surrounding fence.